mitmath/1806/README.md

 In a simple 2 by 2 example, the second scenario happens when the equations define parallel lines that (a) never intersect or (b) are the same line.

 To solve Ax = b, we combine equations to eliminate unknowns.
 This is elimination: elementary row operations on A and b convert A to upper triangular form.
-Once A is in triangular form, we can solve one variable at a time with _backsubstituion_.
+Once A is in triangular form, we can solve one variable at a time with _backsubstitution_.

 **Further Reading:** Textbook, chapter 2.1.